QCaudron/repeater_roundabout/files.md

    repeater roundup channels.
 6. Select the new group and use the `File > Import > Group` menu and select the downloaded <a href="asserts/programming_files/icom.csv">icom.csv</a>file.

+## All repeaters

+This file contains frequencies for all repeaters, not formatted for any particular program.
+You should be able to modify it for your radio of choice.